shivpatel0812/Building_Cap_Track/README.md

 ### Problem Statement:
 UVA students currently lack real-time information on the capacity of popular locations on campus, including Clemons Library, Shannon Library, Mem Gym, and AFC Gym.
 This makes it challenging for students to effectively plan their schedules and access facilities without overcrowding.
 Our proposed solution is to develop a **computer vision-based camera system** integrated with a **web and mobile application**.
 This system will allow students to monitor the capacity of different UVA buildings in real time, helping them to manage their visits and schedules better.

 The system will detect when a student enters or exits a building and then process this data on a local device (Raspberry Pi 5).
-The processed data will be sent to **Azure Blob Storage** for cloud processing, where it will be cleaned and analyzed before being displayed in a web and mobile application, providing real-time capacity statistics.
+The processed data will be sent to **AWS S3** for cloud processing, where it will be cleaned and analyzed before being displayed in a web and mobile application, providing real-time capacity statistics.

 Our goal is to eventually expand the system to monitor the capacity of UVA buses, helping students manage their commutes efficiently.

 ---

-## Current Design
+## ent Design

 ### Hardware and Machine Learning Pipeline